 - Reverse osmosis systems: to remove salts and minerals present in water.

-- Deionization or demineralization systems: to produce pure water with low conductivity by means of EDIs or reverse osmosis + mixed ion exchange resins.
+- Deionization or demineralization systems: to produce pure water with low conductivity by reverse osmosis + electrodeionization (EDI) or mixed ion exchange resins.

 - Ultrafiltration systems: to separate particles and proteins.

 - UV water treatment systems: to eliminate microorganisms in the water.